Delicious Cheddar & Ale Bratwurst soup perfect for those chilly evenings. Who else likes easy dinner recipes for busy nights?

 Add a half cup of water to the brats and cover, cooking for about 15 minutes or until they are cooked through.
 Remove the lid and continue cooking until the water has boiled away.
 Remove brats and set aside.

-Heat remaining oil in pot and saute the carrots and onions until onion is translucent, about 10 minutes.
+Heat remaining oil in the pot and saute the carrots and onions until onion is translucent, about 10 minutes.

 Slowly add the ale, chicken broth, and the water.
 Bring to a boil while adding in the hashbrown potatoes.
 Once it has reached boiling, simmer for about 15-20 minutes.
 (Or until the carrots are completely cooked.)